0xAX/asm/content/asm_5.md

 - `%fatal msg`
 - `%warning msg`

-For the first two directives, the program will print the message given as an argument of the directive and the execution will interrupted.
-In a case of the `%warning` directive, only the message will be printed.
+For the first two directives, the program prints the message given as an argument, and the program's execution is interrupted.
+In the case of the `%warning` directive, only the message is printed.

 ### %strlen directive